Plasma membrane: Definition, Structure, Functions, Composition

 The plasma membrane controls and maintains the different distribution of Ions inside and outside the cell.

 This distribution of ions between the inside and outside of the living cell is in a state of low entropy.
-Therefore a cell spends a large amount of energy to maintain this differential distribution.
+Therefore, a cell needs to spend a large amount of energy to maintain this differential distribution.

 The plants respond to changes in their environment with the help of receptor proteins.
 These receive chemical messages from the other cells and thus help in cell recognition.
 The receptor proteins respond to hormone growth factors and neurotransmitters.

-The plasma membrane maintenance structural and Chemical relationship with the neighbouring cells.
-The certain glycoprotein of plasma membranes helps in the recognition, maintaining communication, and exchange of material.
+The plasma membrane maintains structural and chemical relationships with the neighboring cells.
+The glycoproteins of plasma membranes help recognize, maintain communication, and exchange material.

-Cells of the defense system of the body recognize the self and nonself and recognizing foreign intruders like bacteria etc. help in self-protection.
+Cells of the body’s defense system recognize the self and the self and recognize foreign intruders like bacteria, etc., which help in self-protection.
 The glycocalyx (glycolipids) on the surface of the plasma membrane provide molecular identity to the cells.

 All cells of the body remain in close association with other cells.
 There are several types of cell contacts and adhesion.